RAHS Online Test Catalogue

 Gathered between the 1880s and 1930s, these collections document more than thirty years of historical events and social history in New South Wales and Australia, providing researchers with a rich and varied resource.

-Photograph Collection: The RAHS Photograph Collection includes thousands of images documenting local and regional New South Wales since the Society’s foundation.
-More than 500 photographs are now searchable in the online catalogue, and we are continuing to prepare additional images for future upload.
+Photograph Collection: The RAHS Photograph Collection includes thousands of images documenting local and regional New South Wales from the early twentieth century to the present.
+Since the Society’s founding, members and contributors have captured the state’s streetscapes, buildings, community events, and landscapes.
+More than 500 photographs are now searchable through the online catalogue, and we are continuing to prepare additional images for future upload.